Asset management training for Canadian municipalities

 Subscribe to our FCM Connect e-newsletter to stay up to date on initiatives that benefit your municipality, including regional asset management training opportunities.

-This initiative is available through the Municipal Asset Management Program, which is delivered through the Federation of Municipalities and funded by the Government of Canada.
+This initiative is available through the Municipal Asset Management Program, which is delivered through the Federation of Canadian Municipalities and funded by the Government of Canada.